 To borrow a phrase from the lovely and talented Kelly Bakes, I often eat my feelings.
 Bad days are dealt with by gobbling down the most carbo-riffic food I can possibly get my hands on.

-When I do have the energy to drag my butt into the kitchen to make something, though, nothing can compare to a piping hot plate of shepherd’s pie… that perfect trifecta of creamy mashed potatoes, hearty flavours and childhood nostalgia never fails to lift my spirits.
+When I do have the energy to drag my butt into the kitchen to make something, though, nothing can compare to a piping hot plate of shepherd’s pie.
+That perfect trifecta of creamy mashed potatoes, hearty flavours and childhood nostalgia never fails to lift my spirits.

 Sure, it’s still topped with a layer of gooey melted cheese, but life’s all about balance.

 And when it’s been a generally miserable kind of day, it still hits the spot, in the way that only a big piping hot plate of shepherd’s pie ever can.

 Shepherd’s pie gets a healthy makeover with a southwestern-inspired lean turkey filling chock-full of colourful vegetables and bold seasoning.

 - 2 tbsp olive oil

 - 1 medium onion, finely diced

 - 1/2 cup roughly diced green bell pepper

 - 1/2 cup roughly diced red bell pepper